Databases Design

 Comments, in green, are specially dedicated to "database purists".

-The design method, presented hereafter, is easy to use (by everybody) and operationally.
+The design method, presented hereafter, is easy to use (by everybody) and operational.
 Easy doesn't mean it's simplistic.
 This method, like all relational database design methods, relies on the work of Codd (1970) and Date (1975) and follows the recommendations of the ANSI-SPARK workshop group (1975).
 Only the unnecessarily verbose aspect of the "traditional" methods has been intentionally withdrawn.

 ------------------------------------